 The C2A should elicit an immediate response – a drive to act.
 Readers should have the feeling that they have to click on it because otherwise they will miss out on some of the value.

 It sounds simple, but it is shocking how many companies “forget” this advice.
 Time and time again I see emails or marketing campaigns that just say “click here” or read more about it “here”.

 With C2A, on the other hand, not too much pressure should be created.
-Words that want to force the reader of the email to do something should also be avoided.
+Words that try to persuade the reader to do something should also be avoided.

 Amazon would do well to remind the author of the email directly in the template.

 Best practices for good email call-to-actions